 They say that through a crisis you realize the importance of a family and your loved ones.
-We can only agree, which is why we reached out to one of our close partners and CIFF YOUTH family members, MilK Magazine.
+We can only agree, which is why we reached out to one of our close partners and CIFF Kids family members, MilK Magazine.
 Let’s take a look behind the scene when Héléne Lahalle, editor-in-chief at MilK Magazine, talks about how they are facing the current situation and how they see trends and actions going forward.

 Please shortly describe the story behind MilK Magazine?

 MilK Magazine was created nearly 15 years ago by the couple: Isis-Colombe Combréas, Editor and Karel Balas, Art Director and Photographer, providing a forum for contemporary, aesthetic and creative parents.
 The MilK community has grown steadily over the years, and since then MilK has developed licenses in Japan, Korea and China, as well as created MilK Décoration, dedicated to inspiring souls, designers and creative people.